 For example, if a fleet drove 25,000 miles and purchased a total of 5,000 gallons of fuel, then their average miles per gallon is 5.00 (25,000 ÷ 5,000 = 5.00 mpg).
 It is important to note that the miles per gallon should be rounded to two decimal points.

-Step 4: Calculate the number of gallons of fuel consumed in each jurisdiction.
+Step 4: Calculate the gallons of fuel consumed in each jurisdiction.

 Determine the number of gallons consumed in each jurisdiction:

-- Fuel Consumed in the State = Total Miles Driven in the State ÷ Overall Fuel Mileage
+- Fuel Consumed in the State = Total Miles Driven in the State ÷ Average Fuel Mileage

 The above formula must be used for each state or province that the fleet operated in during the quarter.